Abtrim Pessaries Side Effects

 Generic name: clotrimazole topical

 Note: This document contains side effect information about clotrimazole topical.
-Some of the dosage forms listed on this page may not apply to the brand name Abtrim Pessaries.
+Some dosage forms listed on this page may not apply to the brand name Abtrim Pessaries.

 Applies to clotrimazole topical: topical cream, topical solution.

 Along with its needed effects, clotrimazole topical (the active ingredient contained in Abtrim Pessaries) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Skin rash, hives, blistering, burning, itching, peeling, redness, stinging, swelling, or other sign of skin irritation not present before use of this medicine